trinodb/trino/core/docker/README.md

 docker run -p 8080:8080 --name trino trinodb/trino
 ```

+When Trino finishes starting up, the container will report its status as healthy.
-Wait for the following message log line:
+You can check it in the output of `docker ps`, or wait for the following message
+log line:
 ```
 INFO	main	io.trino.server.Server	======== SERVER STARTED ========
 ```